muratk5n/thirdwave/en/README.md

 Covid: My vote is still is accidential lab leak of engineered virus (US's fault for allowing research to begin with and using an unreliable lab) or, less likely but still possible, intentional leak triggered by shadowy US figures.
-I put intentional China leak below those two - the aftermath makes it less likely, China had no good vaccines, and continued lockdowns, workplace interruptions caused major headaches for them.
+I put intentional China triggered leak below those two - the aftermath makes it less likely, China had no good vaccines, and continued lockdowns, workplace interruptions caused major headaches for them.

 ---